Oliver Pendlebury: Club career

-Wycombe Wanderers

 On 8 June 2021, EFL League One club Wycombe Wanderers announced that Pendlebury would sign for them on 1 July 2021, once his Reading contract had expired.
 He made his debut for the club in their opening match of the season against Accrington Stanley on 7 August 2021 with fellow midfielders Dominic Gape, Curtis Thompson and David Wheeler unavailable; Wycombe won 2–1 with manager Gareth Ainsworth stating that after the game that he is "not afraid in giving young kids their debuts" in response to Pendlebury's performance.
 He scored the first goals of his career the following week when he scored a second-half brace in a 3–1 win over Cheltenham Town.
 On 4 March 2022, Pendlebury joined National League side, Woking on loan for the remainder of the 2021–22 campaign.
 He went onto feature four times for the Cards before being recalled by his parent club a month later.
 He was released by Wycombe at the end of the season.

-Farnborough

 On 3 September 2022, Pendlebury joined National League South club Farnborough on a short-term deal.
 That same day he made his debut during a 1–0 victory over Cheshunt.

-Aldershot Town

 In January 2023, Pendlebury signed for National League club Aldershot Town on a deal until the end of the season.

+On 24 June 2023, following his release from Aldershot, Pendlebury agreed to join Scottish Championship side, Ayr United with fellow team-mate, Francis Amartey.
+On 30 August 2023, he left the club after asking to be released from his contract for 'personal reasons'.

+Later that month, he returned to Farnborough.

+On 18 February 2025, Pendlebury joined Southern League Premier Division South side, Havant & Waterlooville on a deal until the end of the 2025–26 campaign.

 International career

-He captained England at under-16 level.
+He represented England at both under-15 level and under-16 level, captaining the latter.